WolfEsq/php-console-log/README.md

  console_log( $array , 'error' );
  ```

- Write string to the console as a warning.
+ Write an object to the console as a warning.
  ```PHP
  console_log( $object , 'warning' );
  ```